-If your Winchester rifle or shotgun should ever need service or repair, it is often best to contact a Winchester Repeating Arms Authorized Repair Center.
-To locate an Authorized Repair Center visit winchesterguns.com or contact our customer service department.
-In some cases it is appropriate to use the Winchester Repeating Arms Service Center in Arnold, Missouri.
-If you have any questions contact our customer service department and we can help you determine the best place to service your firearm.
+If your Winchester firearm should require service or repair, we suggest first contacting a Winchester Repeating Arms Authorized Repair Center.
+To locate an Authorized Repair Center visit winchesterguns. com, contact our customer service department or ask your local Winchester Repeating Arms dealer.
+You may also send your firearm to the Winchester Repeating Arms Service Facility in Arnold, Missouri.
+In order to avoid service delays, do not send your firearm directly to our service facility without authorization from one of our service specialists.

-Parts listings, Authorized Repair Center lists, service procedures, service/repair form and general product information are also found on the web at winchesterguns.com.
+Parts listings, a list of Authorized Repair Centers, service procedures, service/repair form and general product information are on the web at winchesterguns.com.

-When returning your firearm for servicing, you must do the following:
+When returning your firearm for service, you must do the following:

 - 1. Be sure it is completely unloaded. - 2.
-Remove the scope or other optics. - 3.
+Remove any optics, optic mounts or other accessories. - 3.
 Package it securely in a cardboard container. - 4.
-When sending your firearm, enclose the service/ repair form available at winchesterguns.com or a letter that clearly describes the trouble experienced, the ammunition used and the repairs desired.
-Also include your name, e-mail address (if possible) and a daytime phone number where you can be reached. - 5.
-If convenient, send a copy of the service/repair form or letter to us separately. - Never return ammunition with your firearm.
+Enclose the service/repair form available at winchesterguns.com or a letter that clearly describes the trouble experienced, the ammunition used and the repairs desired.
+Also include your name, email address (if possible) and a daytime phone number where you can be reached. - Never return ammunition with your firearm.
 It is against postal and most commerce regulations.